Table of Contents

 Terminology you need to understand

-Here in Flowster, we have two terms that you should understand:
+Within Flowster, there are two key terms that you will want to understand:

 A Template is the SOP that you create one time for a task that is likely to be repeated over and over.